About this day

 About Nick Hutchison

 Nick Hutchison is an actor, director and lecturer who has directed Shakespeare’s plays across the globe.
-He lectures for Shakespeare’s Globe and at universities worldwide and on Jacobean Theatre for LAMDA and RADA.
+He lectures for Shakespeare’s Globe, LAMDA, RADA and universities worldwide on Elizabethan and Jacobean Theatre.

 Reading Narratives of Love Over Time Simon Avery, University of Westminster

 Simon Avery will consider the complex idea of love in the novel and how love is shaped by social, political and historical factors, drawing on examples from Persuasion, Jane Eyre, Wuthering Heights, The Awakening and A Room With a View.

 About Simon Avery

 Dr Simon Avery is Reader in nineteenth-century literature and culture at the University of Westminster, where he teaches courses on fiction and poetry from the nineteenth and twentieth centuries.

 Changing Shapes of Love Poetry Carol Leach, Examiner, Teacher and Textbook Author